omotomiwa26/alx-higher_level_programming/0x00-python-hello_world/README.md

-# THIS FILE CONTAINS THE TASKS '0x00.
-Python - Hello, World'
+# THIS DIRECTORY CONTAINS THE TASKS FILE FOR 0x00.
+Python - Hello, World